Approved for both letter and S/U grading. May be repeated.

 The focus of this course will be a study of programs in teacher education considered in light of historical, social, and policy influences and also related to wider issues in contemporary teacher education efforts and research.
 We will consider the current context of teacher preparation programs in the U.S., examine the historical factors that have brought U.S. teacher education to this point, assess the influence of public policy on teacher education in the U.S. and globally, and study a variety of exemplary models of teacher education in the U.S. and globally.
 Students will conduct a study of a particular program and present this in a poster session at the end of the semester.

 Advanced seminar in literacy for teachers, researchers, and specialists.
-Focuses on trends and issues in elementary and middle school language arts.
+Focuses on trends and issues in elementary and secondary language arts.
 Current theories, relevant research and practical applications are considered in relation to reading, writing, listening, and speaking.
+4 graduate hours.
+No professional credit.

-Focuses on theory and practice of children's written composition from preschool through middle school.
+Focuses on theory and practice of children's and youth written composition.
 Includes development of understanding of texts, pedagogy, motivation and classroom practices that facilitate writing.
 Students learn about their own writing, participate in peer writing conferences, and produce research or curricular projects for use in classrooms.
+4 graduate hours.
+No professional credit.
 Prerequisite: CI 475 and CI 476, or course in writing, or consent of instructor.

 Analyzes linguistics for the school curriculum including dialect diversities, use of language in social contexts, and variations in oral and written forms of language.
 Gives attention to classroom discourse in US and international settings, and ethnography of communication.
 Prerequisite: Admission to a doctoral program.